bigraph-toolkit-suite/bigraphs.bigraph-framework/README.md

 - Dynamic creation of bigraphs at runtime based on an EMOF-based metamodel
 - Read and write the meta and instance model from and to the file system
-- Visualization (beta)
+- Visualization
-    - graphical export via GraphViz, DOT
+    - Graphical export via GraphViz/DOT
     - PNG, JPG, ...
 - Bigraph matching
-- Bigraphical Reactive System support: simulation of the evolution of bigraphs by reaction rules (synthesizing a labelled transition system) (beta)
+- Bigraphical Reactive System support: simulation of the evolution of bigraphs by reaction rules (synthesizing a labelled transition system)
     - Simulation
-    - Predicate checking
+    - Predicate checking, logical connectors, LTL
     - Specify order of reaction rules
-- Model transformation / Conversions (alpha)
+- Model transformation / Conversions
-    - into other graph formats, e.g., GraphML, GXL, and Ranked Graphs
+    - Other graph formats, e.g., GraphML, GXL, and Ranked Graphs
-    - for other bigraph tools: BigMC, BigraphER, and BigRed
+    - Formats of other bigraph tools: BigMC, BigraphER, and BigRed